2,2-Dimethylbutane: Synthesis

+Butlerov's student V. Goryainov originally discovered neohexane in 1872 by cross-coupling of zinc ethyl with tert-butyl iodide.

 2,2-Dimethylbutane can be synthesised by the hydroisomerisation of 2,3-dimethylbutane using an acid catalyst.

 It can also be synthesised by isomerization of n-pentane in the presence of a catalyst containing combinations of one or more of palladium, platinum, rhodium and rhenium on a matrix of zeolite, alumina, silicon dioxide or other materials.
 Such reactions create a mixture of final products including isopentane, n-hexane, 3-methylpentane, 2-methylpentane, 2,3-dimethylbutane and 2,2-dimethylbutane.
 Since the composition of the final mixture is temperature dependant the desired final component can be obtained choice of catalyst and by combinations of temperature control and distillations.

 Uses

-Neohexane is used as an additive in fuels and in the manufacture of agricultural chemicals.
+Neohexane is used as a high-octane anti-knock additive in gasoline and in the manufacture of agricultural chemicals.
 It is also used in a number of commercial, automobile and home maintenance products, such as adhesives, electronic contact cleaners and upholstery polish sprays.

 In laboratory settings, it is commonly used as a probe molecule in techniques which study the active sites of metal catalysts.
 Such catalysts are used in hydrogen-deuterium exchange, hydrogenolysis, and isomerization reactions.
 It is well suited to this purpose as 2,2-dimethylbutane contains both an isobutyl and an ethyl group.